jessepav/libgdx-wiki-old/File-handling.md

 * libGDX up to 1.9.11 uses the Android external storage directory.
 That is up to Android 4.3 the sd card directory, which might not always be available, and a virtual emulated sd card directory on later versions.
 For accessing these files, you need to add a permission to your AndroidManifest.xml file, see [Permissions](https://github.com/libgdx/libgdx/wiki/Starter-classes-and-configuration#permissions).
 From Android 6 on, even a runtime permission is needed to use the directory and starting from Android 11, access is forbidden completely for normal apps (if you want to publish on the Play Store).
 * libGDX 1.9.12 or later uses the App external storage directory.
 This directory (located at Android/data/data/your_package_id/) is readable and writable from your app without any further permission and changes, but other apps (like file managers) can access the files from here.
 Note: If the user uninstalls the app, the data saved here will be deleted if not copied to another location before by the user.

+The App external storage is initialized at game start for you to use, therefore Android creates an empty directory.
+If you don't use external files and want to suppress this behaviour, you can do so by overriding the instantiation of `AndroidFiles` in `AndroidApplication#createFiles` (1.9.14 and up):

+	protected AndroidFiles createFiles() {
+		this.getFilesDir(); // workaround for Android bug #10515463
+		return new DefaultAndroidFiles(this.getAssets(), this, false);
+	}

 ### iOS ###
 On iOS all file types are available.